Gwali-1/Yasagashi/README.md

 ## admin.py
 Database models from `models.py` module are imported here and registered so they can be visible and edited  in the django admin pannel.
 The app uses a total of 4 database models.
-There a `User` model which inherits from the abstract user class  and models for the lisitngs , user favourted listings etc
+There a `User` model which inherits from the abstract user class  and models for the lisitngs , user favourited listings etc